apache/tez/docs/src/site/markdown/tez_acls.md

 Support for ACLs was introduced in Tez 0.5.0.
 Integration of these ACLs with YARN Timeline is only available from Tez 0.6.0 onwards.

+## ACLs and the Tez UI

+For [versions of YARN Timeline Server](./tez_yarn_timeline.html) that support ACLs, the UI will respect the ACLs for such secure clusters.
+For example, when a particular authenticated user is viewing the "All DAGs" page on the UI, the user will only be shown DAGs that the user has access to view.

 ## How to setup the ACLs

 By default, ACLs are always enabled in Tez.
 To disable ACLs, set the following configuration property: